Best Content to Post on LinkedIn

 About Kirryn Zerna

 I’m on a quest to help ideas, leaders and brands stand out (without selling out) in this age of online influence.
-I’m a conference speaker, a masterclass presenter and creator of the Stand Out Effect: a modern-day quest to uncover what makes brands stand out without selling out.
+I’m a conference speaker, a masterclass presenter and author of the Stand Out Effect.
 What’s unique about me is that I understand the nuance of business from a large corporation to a small business and can translate the challenges and opportunities of the power of social media in each context.
-I draw on deep experience of working within corporate and public sector environments, and I also have had the privilege of working with over 2,000 small businesses and entrepreneurs through state and federal funded programs in the last year.
+I draw on deep experience of working within corporate and public sector environments, and I also have had the privilege of working with thousands of small businesses and entrepreneurs and would love to help you!